oracle/db-sharding/sdb-terraform/README.md

 1. If you run the command leaving out the with-shard-standby OR with-catalog-standby option, then you will have to create the primary database instance and standby db instance and make sure the listeners are up and running on both primary and standby dbs.
 After SDB deployment has succesfully completed, if you encounter any data guard related issues then refer to the [data guard troubleshooting documentation][DG-Troubleshoot]

-Make sure to pass the deploy-shard-standby option as shown in the example command below, if you choose to leave out the with-shard-standby option, so that standby shard(s) that you have setup is deployed. <strong> Note <strong> : When you pass deploy-shard-standby option, DO NOT pass the with-shard-standby option as these options are mutually exclusive.
+Make sure to pass the deploy-shard-standby option as shown in the example command below, if you choose to leave out the with-shard-standby option, so that standby shard(s) that you have setup is deployed. <strong> Note </strong> : When you pass deploy-shard-standby option, DO NOT pass the with-shard-standby option as these options are mutually exclusive.

 ```
 $ nohup ./sdb-setup-from-existing-dbs.sh deploy-shard-standby with-catalog-standby with-demo >> nohup-setup-from-existing-dbs.log 2>&1 &
 ```

 2. If you run the below command and pass it the with-shard-standby OR the with-catalog-standby option, then you only have to  create the primary database instance and install the database software onto the standby machine.
 Make sure the listener is running on the primary database instance.
-DO NOT start the listener on the standby. <strong> Note <strong> : When you pass with-shard-standby option DO NOT pass the deploy-shard-standby option as these options are mutually exclusive.
+DO NOT start the listener on the standby. <strong> Note </strong> : When you pass with-shard-standby option DO NOT pass the deploy-shard-standby option as these options are mutually exclusive.

 ```
 $ nohup ./sdb-setup-from-existing-dbs.sh  with-shard-standby with-catalog-standby with-demo >> nohup-setup-from-existing-dbs.log 2>&1 &